San Jose State vs. Wyoming College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- San Jose State and its opponents have gone over the current 41-point total in four of eight games this season.
+- San Jose State and its opponents have combined to put up more than 40.5 points in four of eight games this season.

-- The combined points per game average of the two teams, 42.5, is 1.5 points greater than Saturday's over/under.
+- The two teams combine to score 42.5 points per game, two more than the over/under in this contest.

-- These two squads surrender a combined 43.9 points per game, 2.9 more than this contest's over/under.
+- The 43.9 points per game these two squads have allowed to opponents this season are 3.4 more than the 40.5 over/under in this contest.

-- The Spartans and their opponents have scored an average of 52.7 points per game in 2021, 11.7 more than Saturday's total.

 San Jose State Stats and Trends

+- San Jose State has played eight games, with three wins against the spread.

-- The Spartans have been favored by 3 points or more four times this season and have covered the spread in two of them.
+- The Spartans have covered the spread twice this season when favored by 3 points or more (in four chances).

-- San Jose State's games this year have hit the over on four of eight set point totals (50%).
+- San Jose State has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- San Jose State is 2-1 against the spread and 3-0 overall this season when the team notches more than 21.1 points.
+- San Jose State is 2-1 against the spread and 3-0 overall this season when the team puts up more than 21.1 points.

-- When San Jose State churns out more than 311.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that San Jose State picks up more than 311.1 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Spartans have turned the ball over seven more times (16 total) than the Cowboys have forced a turnover (9) this season.